Bitagora/bitagora-web/nodes/install/ubuntu.md

 you need to remove the components manually from the terminal.
 After all this components have been removed, you can simply remove the script itself by running `rm bitagora-node.sh` from the same directory.

+#### Shell

+Select this option to enter a submenu that allows you to run the Bitagora-shell commands directly from the script.
+These commands can also be run from the shell.
+Follow the instructions in the [Usage](./validator.md#Usage) section.

 [back](./validator.md)